 The evaluation process is a fundamental component of our program.
 This document will act as the general guideline for all involved to ensure consistent application of the evaluation principles are applied throughout the process.
-The goal of the process is to provide players with the best possible experience in an environment where they can grow as hockey players and young people.
-For many minor hockey executives, evaluators, coaches, parents, and players, this can be a tension-filled, laborious and frustrating experience.
+The process aims to provide players with the best possible experience in an environment where they can grow as hockey players and young people.
+This can be a tension-filled, laborious, and frustrating experience for some minor hockey coaches, parents, and players.
 This document aims to make it a more fulfilling and positive experience for all.
 All the information in this document shall set a tone for evaluations and increase the transparent nature of the process.